 - Ensure access to quality services

 Partners Behavioral Health Management’s System of Care Department supports two community care groups in all eight counties of its service area: one focused on children and one focused on adults.
-Child and Adult Community Collaborative groups consist of representatives from local government agencies, community organizations, and service providers, as well as individuals, families, and advocates.
+Community Collaborative groups consist of representatives from local government agencies, community organizations, and service providers, as well as individuals, families, and advocates.

 You are welcome to attend and participate in all community care group meetings.
 To learn more, contact the appropriate System of Care Liaison listed below, or visit the About County Groups page or Partners Calendar to find meeting times and locations.